ARRANGING A FUNERAL

 - The professional services of a Funeral Director and any other staff required throughout, the use of the Chapel of Rest or alternative arrangements should you wish for your child to be at home with you.

-- Your choice of vehicles for the funeral service, which could be a hearse, estate car and/or limousine.
+- Your choice of vehicles for the funeral service.

 - A traditional oak veneered coffin or, following the death of a baby or very young child, a wooden coffin covered in a material of your choice.